lukasz-glen/hashless-tokens/README.md

 those with shorter ranges.
 Note that the address is the result of `keccak256` also.
 But it cannot be replaced directly.

-The number of address that will be ever in use is limited, both by cryptographic design and blockchain capabilities.
+The number of addresses that will be ever in use is limited, both by cryptographic design and blockchain capabilities.
 No more than `2**48` addresses ever is a rough estimate.